-Into Film are delighted to announce the first ever Big Games Review!
-We're encouraging children and young people across Northern Ireland to tell us about the games they are playing to be in with a chance of winning a PlayStation® 5.
+Into Film is encouraging children and young people across Northern Ireland to review Games to be in with a chance of winning great prizes!*

 Do your classes love to build their own worlds for themselves and others to enjoy on a smartphone or tablet?
 Are they using a PC or PlayStation® to roam and explore?
 Maybe they adore classic retro graphics, or perhaps they are challenging friends and family to a races and E Sports?
 Whatever the chosen platform or console, we can't wait to hear from young people across Northern Ireland about the games they're playing.

 Games Review is open to pupils aged 5-19 who attend a school in Northern Ireland.